josephmoresena/Rxmxnx.JNetInterface/README.md

   `UnregisterNatives` function.
 * `GetModule()`: This method is only effective in JVM instances compatible with Java 9.0+.

+**Note:** When using a class, if it has not been loaded (i.e., there is no active JNI reference in the current context), a local reference will be loaded in the active frame.

 For more information on using these methods, refer to the [included example application](./src/ApplicationTest/README.md) in this repository.

 For more information about essential and main classes, please refer to the documentation on compatibility with [GraalVM Native Image](./native-image/README.md), where the implementation details are explained in greater depth.

+### Array Handling

+JNI allows the manipulation and creation of Java arrays from any type. `Rxmxnx.JNetInterface` exposes APIs through the `JArrayObject<>` class to achieve this goal.

+#### Array Creation

+To create a new array through JNI, `Rxmxnx.JNetInterface` exposes the following static methods in the generic class `JArrayObject<>`:

+* **Create(IEnvironment, Int32)**: Creates an array of the type specified by the generic class with the length given by the integer value.
+* **Create(IEnvironment, Int32, T)**: Creates an array of the type specified by the generic class with the length given by the integer value and fills it with the specified value instance.
+This method is recommended only for creating non-primitive arrays.

+**Note:** The creation of arrays with elements of unmapped types is currently not available.

+#### Non-Generic Class

+In Java, arrays are views.
+For example, an instance of `java.lang.String[][]` can be treated as an instance of `java.lang.Object[]`, `java.lang.Object[][]`, or even `java.io.Serializable[][]`.
+However, despite the inherent polymorphism of views, arrays are instances of specific types.
+This instance is represented in `Rxmxnx.JNetInterface` as a non-generic `JArrayObject`.

+The properties exposed by this class are:

+* **Length**: Number of elements in the array.
+* **Reference**: JNI reference to the instance.

+#### Generic Class

+In `Rxmxnx.JNetInterface`, the generic class `JArrayObject<T>` encapsulates a non-generic `JArrayObject` instance to enable element retrieval and assignment operations.
+The generic type of this class represents the element type contained or "viewed" in the array instance.

+The properties exposed by this class are:

+* **Length**: Number of elements in the array.
+* **Reference**: JNI reference to the instance.

+**Note:** These properties are read directly from the underlying non-generic instance that supports the generic view.

+To get or set an array element, the class exposes an indexer.
+Additionally, this class implements various .NET interfaces such as `IList<T>` and `IReadOnlyList<T>`.

+#### Primitive Arrays

+Unlike non-primitive arrays, primitive-type arrays in Java are not polymorphic.
+Through JNI, it is possible to directly access the memory segment occupied by these arrays.

+For this reason, when the generic array type is detected as primitive, the following extensions become available:

+* **GetElements(JMemoryReferenceKind)**: Equivalent to JNI's `Get<PrimitiveType>ArrayElements` calls.
+The
+  `JMemoryReferenceKind` parameter allows `Rxmxnx.JNetInterface` to safely and efficiently use another JNI reference to back native memory allocation.
+* **GetPrimitiveArrayCritical(JMemoryReferenceKind)**: Equivalent to the `GetPrimitiveArrayCritical` call.
+The `JMemoryReferenceKind` parameter enables `Rxmxnx.JNetInterface` to safely and efficiently use another JNI reference to pin memory.
+* **ToArray(Int32)**: Creates a .NET array of the primitive type, using `Get<PrimitiveType>ArrayRegion`.
+The integer parameter acts as an offset for the copy.
+* **ToArray(Int32, Int32)**: Creates a .NET array of the primitive type, using `Get<PrimitiveType>ArrayRegion`.
+The first integer serves as an offset for the copy, while the second specifies how many elements should be copied.
+* **Get(Span<T>, Int32)**: Uses `Get<PrimitiveType>ArrayRegion` to copy array elements into the provided span.
+The integer parameter serves as an offset, and the span's length determines the number of elements to copy.
+* **Set(ReadOnlySpan<T>, Int32)**: Uses `Set<PrimitiveType>ArrayRegion` to copy elements from the span to the array.
+  The integer parameter serves as an offset, and the span's length determines the number of elements to copy.

+**Note:**

+* The `GetElements` and `GetPrimitiveArrayCritical` methods return a `JPrimitiveMemory<T>` instance, which represents native/pinned memory accessible via JNI.
+This memory must be released using the `Dispose()` method.
+* The `JMemoryReferenceKind` value specifies whether to create an additional JNI reference to manage the native memory.
+  This is intended to allow free manipulation of that memory across different threads.

+##### Primitive Memory

+Primitive array memory in `Rxmxnx.JNetInterface` is represented as a fixed memory context through a memory adapter encapsulated in an instance of the `JPrimitiveMemory<T>` class.
+This memory allows both reading and writing.

+**Properties:**

+* **ReleaseMode**: Sets the release mode of the native memory.
+If the memory is critical (directly mapped to the array in the JVM), this property is `null` and cannot be set.
+* **Values**: Provides access to native memory via a span.
+* **Copy**: Indicates whether the native memory is a copy of the array data.
+* **Critical**: Indicates whether the native memory is directly the array memory pinned by the JVM.
+* **Pointer**: Pointer to the native memory.

+**Note:** If the native memory was allocated with an exclusive JNI reference, releasing the memory will also release the associated JNI reference.

 ### Accessible Definitions